A Khovanov stable homotopy type: Introduction

 Our work is inspired by a question posed by Cohen-Jones-Segal fifteen years ago~\cite{CJS-gauge-floerhomotopy}: is Floer homology the ordinary (singular) homology of some naturally associated space (or rather, spectrum)?
 Since then, such a space has been constructed in several interesting cases~\cite{Man-gauge-swspectrum,Man-gauge-gluing,KM-gauge-swspectrum,Kragh:transfer-spectra,Cohen10:Floer-htpy-cotangent}, but the question remains open in general.

 In fact, Cohen-Jones-Segal went further: they proposed a construction of such a spectrum using the higher-dimensional Floer moduli spaces.
 These moduli spaces are encoded in a structure they call a \emph{framed flow category}; and to any framed flow category they showed how to associate a CW complex.
-So, to construct a Khovanov homotopy type, it suffices to construct a flow category for Khovanov homology, and this is the approach we take.
-The main work in this paper is to construct the Khovanov flow category, and then to prove that the resulting stable homotopy type is a knot invariant.
-Like the construction of Khovanov homology, our construction of the Khovanov flow category is entirely combinatorial.
-The cells of the resulting CW complex are in one-to-one correspondence with the generators of the standard Khovanov chain complex.
+A framed flow category is a category $\Cat$, together with a $\ZZ$-valued grading function $\gr\co \Ob(\Cat)\to\ZZ$ such that for $x,y\in \Ob(\Cat)$, $\Hom(x,y)$ is a compact $(\gr(x)-\gr(y)-1)$-dimensional manifold with corners, satisfying certain compatibility conditions with respect to the composition maps and corner structure (see Definitions~\ref{def:flow-cat} and~\ref{def:framed-flow-cat}).
+The realization $\Realize{\Cat}$ of a framed flow category $\Cat$ is not the usual geometric realization of a (topological) category, but rather a generalization of the Dold-Thom construction.
+For example, in the special case that $\Cat=\{x_1,\dots,x_k,y_1,\dots,y_\ell\}$ with $\gr(x_i)=n+1$, $\gr(y_j)=n$, the realization $\Realize{\Cat}$ is obtained from a wedge sum of $\ell$ $n$-spheres, one for each $y_j$, by attaching $k$ $(n+1)$-disks, one for each $x_i$.
+The attaching map $S^n=\bdy\DD^{n+1}_{x_i}\to \bigvee_{j=1}^\ell S^n_{y_j}\to S^n_{y_j}$ is determined by an integer, the degree; this degree is the signed number of points in the framed $0$-manifold $\Hom(x_i,y_j)$.
+One way to construct the attaching map is to embed $\amalg_j\Hom(x_i,y_j)$ into $\bdy \DD^{n+1}$, use the framing to identify a neighborhood of $\Hom(x_i,y_j)$ with $\Hom(x_i,y_j)\times \DD^n$, project $\Hom(x_i,y_j)\times \DD^n\to S^n_{y_j}$, and collapse the complement of these neighborhoods to the basepoint.
+The general case of the Cohen-Jones-Segal construction follows along these lines; see \Definition{flow-gives-space}.